Skip to main content

 Negotiation

-The hunter negotiates for you, aiming to reduce the price.
-6% average at Home Select.
+The hunter negotiates for you, aiming to bring the price down.
+A 6% average reduction at Home Select.

 7